 You can use a large part of our website without providing your personal data.
 Access data without personal reference, such as the name of your Internet service provider, the page from which you are visiting us, the names of the files required and their retrieval date are stored.
 These data are exclusively evaluated for the purpose of improving our website and do not allow any conclusions regarding your person.
 These data are:

-If you contact us via the e-mail address provided.
-In this case, your personal data sent in by e-mail will be stored.
+If you contact us via the e-mail address provided, your personal data sent in by e-mail will be stored.
 In this context, the data is not disclosed to third parties.
 The data is used exclusively for processing the conversation.

 § 6 Using cookies